mdrecktrah/tic-tac-toe/patch-notes_tic_tac_toe.md

 - Prompt at the end of the game to start a new game with the same players and marks right away
 - Let players choose their marks
 - Actual coin toss as option for who will start the game - has to include selection of head or tails for one player.
-- Set default names if no input is given for player names
+- Set default names to Player1 and Player2 if no input is given for player names
 - Improve error message for taken spot
 - Create a visual interface